rojspencer/vim-colorminder/README.md

 Plus I use vim-promptline and if I don't update my .vimrc then the nice change of pace to vim's colors that automatically flow to my commnad line are lost when vim starts up with the old color scheme.

-My .vimrc ended up with crap like this:
+My .vimrc ended up with junk like this:

     " colorscheme hybrid
     " colorscheme codeschool